web-platform-dx/web-features/docs/baseline.md

 ### Wider-support (high) status

-For each feature definition in `web-features`, a wider-support status shall be be conferred to the feature if the feature satisfies the following test:
+For each feature definition in `web-features`, a wider-support status shall be conferred to the feature if the feature satisfies the following test:

 The feature’s keystone date is on or before today’s date minus 30 months and the dates of the following long-term support releases: